HoltechHard/project_scc_performance/README.md

-# Project SCC time use performance
+# Project SCC Polytech

 ### Task 01
-Benchmark of regression models to predict real time using of computational resources in SCC Polytech
+AI-system based on benchmark of regression models to predict time use of computational resources in SCC Polytech

 * Projects:
   - app_scc_performance: AI-system for SCC time prediction in python + django + sklean + html + jquery